freenas/docker-images/emby/README.md

 development.
 We also have client libraries for our API to enable rapid development.

-You can upgrade the version of embyserver found within the container by executing ```sh emby-server update ```

 ## Environment Variables:

 You can adjust some of the default settings set for container/application by